limweichiang/datadog-usage-tools/README.md

 This project is intended to easily create Datadog dashboards and monitors definitions with customized thresholds.

+Here is an screenshot of how the dashboard should look like:
 ![Screenshot of the Estimated Usage Dashboard](/assets/images/dd-est-usage-dashboard.png)

 # Prerequisites / Environment